datatags/minion-blast-tags/README.md

 The binary data and most of the text data appears to be the same across each tag, the only differences being in the final two blocks.
 The text data is (I think) UTF-16 encoded, and reads `actionLootLocationXX`, where XX is a two digit number identifying the loot location.

+I can't guarantee these exactly match the real tags in-park; I read three in-park and extrapolated the rest based on the above pattern, but they all seem to work as of this writing.

 The numbers follow the layout of the collectibles in the app, with 08 and 11 skipped.
 So, the IDs are:
 01. Villain Network Channel Mug
 02. Binky Nelson's Pacifier